loregamer/BG3DialogueFinder/README.md

   • SharedSounds character names are currently only added for the files listed in TealRabbit19’s Point-Click Dialogue Files Database.
 While endlessly useful, by the creator's own admission this database is not 100% accurate.
 These character names can be submitted for revision in the search results.

-  • Whisper will likely have printed garbled nonsense/bizarre sentences for any files in SharedSounds that don’t contain dialogue.
-If you find any of these feel free to submit an edit on the web app.
+  • ***For any files in SharedSounds that don’t contain dialogue, Whisper will likely have printed garbled nonsense/bizarre sentences.*** If you find any of these feel free to submit an edit on the web app.
+I've cleared out some already but with 200,000+ entries there will still be plenty.

 ### Usage Examples